-The Lysosomal Disease Network is now accepting applications for the LDN Fellowship.
-Utilizing NIH funding, this research grant provides $50,000 total costs (direct and indirect costs) for the period September 1, 2017 – August 31, 2018.
+The Lysosomal Disease Network has now concluded accepting applications for the next LDN Fellowship.
+Utilizing NIH funding, this research grant provides $50,000 total costs (direct and indirect costs) for the period August 1, 2017 – July 31, 2018.
 The LDN Fellowship can support currently-ongoing research projects, as well as new research projects.
 The projects are required to be of a clinical nature, working with people or human tissues; they cannot be non-human medical research.